by Stuart Littlewood

 Since Brazil is Israel’s largest trading partner in South America you’d think the Israelis would watch their manners.
 The Brazilians, hopefully, won’t allow themselves to pushed around by Tel Aviv’s insufferable thugs.

-Posted by Stuart Littlewood on December 30, 2015, With 6002 Reads Filed under Middle East, World.
+Posted by Stuart Littlewood on December 30, 2015, With 6460 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.